How to be more sustainable in the kitchen

 “Collaborate with local suppliers to source sustainable and ethical produce, and find ways to utilise your food waste in fertilisers to give back to your suppliers.
 The goal is to create a successful cycle through mindfulness in the workplace.”

 Kathryn Ferries from Stofa Restaurant in Ottowa, Canada was the winner of the S.Pellegrino Award for Social Responsibility for the North America region.
+Her signature dish is Forest Honey glazed Rabbit Ballotine with Fennel, Chanterelles and Mustard Greens.

 “Be aware of the many opportunities there are in this industry to choose the products with the best impact on our food system.
 From ethically farmed, to Fairtrade, to organic, there is a multitude of options available that all have a positive impact.
 Small, everyday changes can lead to large-scale improvements.